awsdocs/amazon-sns-developer-guide/doc_source/sns-message-delivery-retries.md

 # Message delivery retries<a name="sns-message-delivery-retries"></a>

 Amazon SNS defines a *delivery policy* for each delivery protocol\.
 The delivery policy defines how Amazon SNS retries the delivery of messages when server\-side errors occur \(when the system that hosts the subscribed endpoint becomes unavailable\)\.
 When the delivery policy is exhausted, Amazon SNS stops retrying the delivery and discards the message—unless a dead\-letter queue is attached to the subscription\.
-For more information, see [Amazon SNS dead\-letter queues](sns-dead-letter-queues.md)\.
+For more information, see [Amazon SNS dead\-letter queues \(DLQs\)](sns-dead-letter-queues.md)\.

 ## Delivery protocols and policies<a name="delivery-policies-for-protocols"></a>